Thursday, October 31, 2024

 Good example some chapters later in that same gospel of John.
 As he went along, he saw a man blind from birth.
 His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 “Neither this man nor his parents sinned,” said Jesus, “but this happened so that the works of God might be displayed in him.”
 (9:1-3).

 This is not merely occasion of a Q&A. It is Q&A after Jesus instructed the man to go wash in a certain pool of Siloam, and he comes out seeing!
 First the healing and THEN the questions!
 Now the witnesses – the disciples, the neighbors, the Pharisees, the guy who got healed, and then also his parents.
 Parents in this case show good maturity, deferring questions to their son, “he is of age.
 He will speak for himself.”(:31).
 This is unlike many parents these days who need to explain everything on behalf of their children.
 Why not let someone who has just been healed speak for himself?
-His answer is simple, “Whether he is a sinner or not, I don’t know.
+The young man's answer is simple, “Whether he is a sinner or not, I don’t know.
 One thing I do know.
 I was blind but now I see!” (:25b).
 Even with theological investigations going nowhere, the newly seeing man took the look which mattered.
 Looking to Jesus, “Lord, I believeand he worshiped him (:38).

 Photo: Ruth Bergen Braun